anxolerd/anxolerd.github.io/_posts/2016-10-09-how-to-fail-the-hackathon.markdown

 After that spend about 6 hours to arguing about technology stack and roles.
 After you came to some agreement, forget about it and let anyone do everything he wants.

-By the way, never explore the capabilities of the technologies.
+By the way, never explore the capabilities of technologies.
 NEVER!
 I'll explain that later.

 Did I mention about not scaffolding your project before the hackathon?
 It is so interesting to spend next 6 hours searching and setting up a template project for choosen technology stack.